 If you can afford it, applying part of your paycheck to your child's college bills is probably the easiest route.
 You won't have any paperwork to fill out or messy calculations at tax time, and you can leave your retirement accounts and life insurance intact.

 Your Savings and Investments

 The next logical place to look for spare funds is your savings and investments.
 This category encompasses everything from savings accounts and money market accounts to stocks, mutual funds, and real estate holdings.
 Not surprisingly, it can be difficult to figure out which source to use.
-Generally speaking, withdrawing from your savings accounts is the easier route.
+Generally, withdrawing from your savings accounts is the easier route.
 Again, no applications or independent approvals are necessary (except perhaps from your spouse!).
 Also, no tax penalties are associated with such withdrawals.
 And the fact that savings accounts generally earn the lowest rates of return means that you don't have to worry about missing out on high returns.
 However, try to keep at least three to six months' worth of savings on hand for emergencies.

-Source #4.
-Your Life Insurance
+Your Life Insurance Policy

 If you have a cash value life insurance policy, you might decide to use part of the cash value that has built up inside the policy by making a withdrawal or taking out a loan, or using some combination of the two.
 For withdrawals, the amount that you withdraw is generally limited to a percentage of your cash value and varies by policy and company.
 The main drawback is that such withdrawals decrease your death benefit (i.e., the sum of cash that the insurance company pays at your death).
 For policy loans, you are likewise allowed to borrow up to a specified percentage of your cash value.
 However, if you die with an outstanding loan against your policy, your death benefit is reduced by the amount of the outstanding loan and interest.
-For more information, contact your insurance agent.

 If the idea of putting your home at risk with a home equity loan scares you, then you might consider obtaining a personal (unsecured) loan from a private financial institution.
 To get approved, you'll likely need a good credit history.